Wednesday, April 30, 2014

 Brackenridge Hospital employee

-Holmes reported to work at Brackenridge Hospital two days before he was arrested, and held without bond.
+Holmes reported to work at Brackenridge Hospital two days before he was arrested and held without bond.
 He was not granted bond.
 He had allegedly threatened to kill the victim if she called police.
-Before he could get an attorney Holmes was given a lie detector test.
-Detectives said they obtained a full confession from him, leading to an official charges of rape and assault.
+Before he could get an attorney, Holmes was given a lie detector test.
+Detectives said they obtained a full confession from him, leading to an official charge of rape and assault.
 Police said the polygraph test revealed that Holmes had "guilty knowledge" of the rape and assault, nothing conclusive.
 They said his fingerprints were found in the victim's apartment.
 Holmes said the test did not tell the truth about him.

 On January 27 several witnesses, including residents where the woman lived, made appearances in front the grand juror to testify about what they saw and heard the night of the attack.